Skip to content

 Specifies a configuration option and filename for the req and ca commands invoked by the CA.pl script.
 See CA.pl(1).

-• OPENSSL_MALLOC_FD, OPENSSL_MALLOC_FAILURES
+• OPENSSL_MALLOC_FAILURES, OPENSSL_MALLOC_FD, OPENSSL_MALLOC_SEED

 If built with debugging, this allows memory allocation to fail.
 See OPENSSL_malloc(3).